Hanging Coffins Sagada Echo Valley Tour 2025

 If you’re looking to discover the ancient traditions and beliefs of the mountain province Sagada, the famous hanging coffins is a great way to start.
-Join the Paytokan walking tour or Eco Valley tour and head to see coffins from hundreds of years ago hung high up on the cliff face by the indigenous Igorots.
+Join the Paytokan walking tour or Echo Valley tour and head to see coffins from hundreds of years ago hung high up on the cliff face by the indigenous Igorots.

 Unsure if dark tourism is for you or want to know more, read on and explore our complete guide to the Sagada hanging coffins.